New Call 3-8-14, ex AJ4FM.

 After my Air Force career I became an Electronics Engineer and worked in the Two-Way Radio field in Arizona and Indiana.
 I moved to Virginia in 1991 to work for Ericsson (former GE Mobile Radio) and helped close the factory in 2001.
 I spent about 2 years total in Kumla Sweden for Ericsson and enjoyed it very much.
 I live near the top of Candlers Mountain at 1020 feet or 311 MASL and my HAAT (height above average terrain) is 406 feet or 124M.

-I'm using a Yaesu FT-990 (fantastic 1991 radio!) with a Heathkit SB-220 Amp.
+I'm using a Yaesu FT-990 (fantastic 1991 radio!) with a fully upgraded and restored Heathkit SB-220 Amp.
 I built and use a K4DSPKit AFSK to FSK interface.
 The antenna is a Butternut HF-6V vertical, ground mounted with 20 buried 33 foot radials.
 My location is a blessing for working DX with a vertical!!!

 Thanks for reading about me, and I hope to work your station, either again or soon.